Stuycs-K/p03-final-09f-chens-sarkerd/README.md

 . = Water

 [EXTRA FEATURES] (check mark means done, will only do if we have time)
-- bomb special (hit 2 squares with 1 fire)
-- hitting consecutive times (debatable to keep/remove, since the game is kept on a 3x3 it might be unfair and end game too fast)
 - handle multiple games (ex.
-2 clients connect, game 1, third client connects and waits for fourth client to start game 2 and so on)
+2 clients connect, game 1, third client connects and waits for fourth client to start game 2 and so on) ✔️
 - handle early disconnects (win by default)